“Worry pretends to be necessary but serves no useful purpose”– Eckhart Tolle.

 - If you cannot achieve your action, identify why and either a) Try again or b) Create a new action to help you overcome the difficulty.
 Once overcome you can carry on with your original action next time.

-You can do it.
+I believe we can all do this.
 Believe in yourself.
 Ask for help.
 Pace yourself within these simple 24 hour steps.
 You will reach your destination.

 Post by: Deano Parsons.